bwsw/sj-platform/SJDocs/source/Glossary.rst

 :Partition: A part of a data stream allocated for convenience in operation.

-:Provider: The sevice provider for input data transformation into a stream.
+:Provider: The service provider for input data transformation into a stream.

 :Shift: Windown sliding in a period of time (multiple of a batch).
 It can be less than a window size, and in this case the data will be duplicated.